vwxi/dht/PROTOCOL.md

                 {"a": <IP address>, "p": <UDP port>, "i": <ID> }, {"a": <IP address>, "p": <UDP port>, "i": <ID> }, {"a": <IP address>, "p": <UDP port>, "i": <ID> }
-        ]
+        ],
+        "s": <signature>
 }
 ```

+where:
-where IP addresses are strings, ports are integers and IDs are enc-strings
+- IP addresses are strings, ports are integers and IDs are enc-strings
+- the signature signs the encoded `b` object containing the elements

 if there are no nearby nodes, the bucket may be empty

+***TECHNICAL NOTE:*** if the signature is invalid, remove the peer's public key from the local keystore

 #### sequence